rse-council/researchsoftware.org/2020-workshop.md

 <span style="font-size:x-small">Photo by Antonia Cozacu, Jan Philipp Dietrich, de-RSE e.V.
 (CC BY 4.0).</span>

-The **2nd International RSE Leaders Meeting** will bring together established and aspiring activists and influencers from the international Research Software Engineering community for a two-day event of networking, knowledge exchange, and hands-on collaboration towards our common goal to establish research software as a first-class citizen in research all over the world, and support the creation of academic careers for Research Software Engineers on an international level.
+The **2nd International RSE Leaders Meeting** will bring together established and aspiring activists and influencers from the international Research Software Engineering community for a three-half-days event of networking, knowledge exchange, and hands-on collaboration towards our common goal to establish research software as a first-class citizen in research all over the world, and support the creation of academic careers for Research Software Engineers on an international level.